 dtparam=pciex1_gen=2

-If necessary, you can make further adjustments via dpkg-reconfigure
+If necessary, you can make further adjustments via dpkg-reconfigure utility:

 sudo apt install console-setup kbd # To optionally install addtional Font Sizes